-HUHS will hold COVID vaccine clinics on a weekly basis at HUHS (75 Mount Auburn Street, Cambridge).
+HUHS will hold COVID vaccine clinics in January at HUHS (75 Mount Auburn Street, Cambridge).
 Vaccine appointments are open to all students, staff, faculty, researchers, and HUHS patients and can be scheduled through the HUHS patient portal with your HarvardKey.
 More information, including scheduling instructions, clinic dates and times, and FAQs, can be found on the HUHS vaccine webpage.

 We strongly advise COVID vaccination for all members of our community as soon as you are eligible.
 A high vaccination rate in our community is fundamental to our planning for a return to in-person learning and activity.

 We encourage all members of the GSD community to make plans to get vaccinated as soon as you are eligible, whether you are local to Cambridge or currently residing abroad.
 Please visit the University’s vaccine webpage for further information.
 While Harvard University Health Services (HUHS) continues to be prepared to administer vaccine to increasing numbers of our community as the State of Massachusetts makes more vaccine available to us, we advise each member of our community to make plans for vaccinations beyond the HUHS purview.

 HUHS continues to closely monitor the Governor’s vaccine plan.
 Please note that the state relies on the federal government to provide vaccine, and HUHS depends upon the state to provide vaccine to Harvard.
 We will notify community members when the vaccine is available more broadly.

 Will a booster be required?

 For the spring semester, Harvard will require COVID-19 boosters for all members of our community who are eligible, including students, faculty, and researchers.
 Details on this are as follows: